 Tax evasion occurs when a person or company escapes paying taxes by concealing the true state of their affairs to tax authorities.
 It covers evasion of income tax or VAT, excise duty and custom duty frauds.
-Tax avoidance, on the other hand, is where a person or company legally exploits the tax system to reduce tax liabilities, such as establishing an offshore company.
+On the other hand, tax avoidance is where a person or company legally exploits the tax system to reduce tax liabilities, such as establishing an offshore company.

 Businesses may now be criminally liable

 Under the Criminal Finances Act 2017, which came into force on 30 September 2017, businesses are now criminally liable if an employee or an associated person (an agent or another other third-party) facilitate tax evasion whilst providing services on their behalf.

 The Act built on the existing Bribery Act 2010, which already deemed it a criminal offence for individuals or businesses to evade tax.
 Yet, the Act made it hard for the authorities to prove a business had been complicit in tax evasion, and the new legislation gets over this problem.

 Failure to comply with this new law can result in significant financial penalties and even prison time, not to mention serious reputational damage.
 This means businesses need to take responsibility and have procedures in place to protect themselves.
 If one of your employees or a third-party individual (e.g. a consultant) evades tax, you need to be able to prove that you had reasonable prevention procedures in place.